-OASIS addressed another layer of security concerns around Web services Wednesday when it ratified the Application Vulnerability Description Language (AVDL) 1.0 as a standard, the organization's
+OASIS addressed another layer of security concerns around Web services Wednesday when it ratified the Application Vulnerability Description Language (AVDL) 1.0 as a standard, the organization's highest level of ratification.

 AVDL is an XML schema that enables security products to communicate information about new and existing Web application vulnerabilities between themselves, according to AVDL Technical Committee co-chairman Kevin Heineman.

 "This is plugging a pretty big need," said Heineman, who is also the vice president of engineering services at application security software and service provider SPI Dynamics Inc. of Atlanta.